HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-02.md

 # Chapter 2

-Exercise solutions from chapter 2 in the book Javascript from Beginner to Professional.
+Solutions to exercises from chapter 2 in the book Javascript from Beginner to Professional.

 ## Practice Exercise 2.1